TERM 3 | ISSUE 6

 Message from the CEO

-This term, our students will be interviewing for their Work Placement positions which will begin in July.
-Our Work Placement program is an important part of the education at the Australian Careers Business College, as it gives our students first-hand experience of working in their fields.
-To any students who need help preparing for Work Placement interviews, remember that our Careers Advisors and Workplace Coordinator are here to assist you.
+We are excited to see our students back after their well-deserved break.
+During this term, our students will be interviewing for their Work Placement positions which will begin in July.
+Our Work Placement program is an important part of the education and training at Australia Careers Business College, as it gives our students hands-on experience of working in their fields.
+To any students who need help preparing for Work Placement interviews, remember that our Careers Advisors and Campus Managers are here to assist you.

-This is also the time when Year 12 students start seriously thinking about their study options for next year.
+This is also the time of year when many Year 12 students start seriously thinking about their study options for next year.
 So we invite high school Careers Advisors to contact us to schedule an information session at your school.
-An information session with ACBC can support you in helping your students choose a well-matched and rewarding career, provide insight into where to study and also keep students enthusiastic and motivated in taking their next step.
+An information session with ACBC can support you in helping your students choose a well-matched, rewarding career, provide insight into where to study and keep students enthusiastic and motivated in taking their next step.
 Younger students benefit as well by getting a clearer picture of the options available before they reach Year 12.

-We are also happy to send an information package about ACBC and the courses we offer.
+We are also happy to send an information pack about ACBC and the courses we offer.

-To view the rest of the April 2016 Newsletter, click here.
+To view the rest of the May 2018 Newsletter, click here

 TERM 1 | ISSUE 2